What is the future of work?

 - Gartner, 2022

 Effective strategy execution is a compass.
 It’s based on the “why” of your company — how is your company relevant to the now, and how are you planning for it to be relevant to the future?

 It’s how you capitalize on opportunities, avoid prevailing threats, and course-correct as you move into the future of work.
 It shapes how your company will respond when it arrives in unknown territory.

 An aligned strategy accounts for agreement between leaders and teammates, getting everyone on the same page before resources are wasted or mistakes are made.
 When a strategy execution system is not aligned, it results in confusion, silos, and the overall frustration of goals not being achieved.

 Holistic strategy takes into consideration the company’s needs, the employees’ needs, the requirements of the present, and the likelihoods of the future.
 If anything is missed, important milestones can fall through the cracks.

 An agile strategy enables a company to adapt to unexpected changes.
 Ideally, your strategy would not only help you keep up with future challenges, but position you to be proactive rather than reactive in the face of obstacles.

 Companies that do this will be in a great place to seize opportunities out of problems that may equal failure for others.

-Strategic agility is focused on results, not tasks.
+Strategic agility and adaptive strategy execution are focused on results, not tasks.
 It encourages us to be flexible about how we arrive at our desired outcomes, so we do more strategic thinking and begin with the end in mind.